MoArtis/Unity-SV-FlexMotion-Website/input/documentation/apply-pose/index.md

         _layer.IsInPose = true;

         // Which can be followed (or preceded) by applying a desired time
-        // using one of the time related methods and properties.
+        // using one of the time-related methods and properties.
         _layer.NormalizedTime = 0.25f;
     }
 }
 ```

-And obviously a newly played animation will not be posed (unless specifically set as such) and the transition will happen as expected.
+And, obviously, a newly played animation will not be posed (unless specifically set as such) and the transition will happen as expected.